A Practical Guide to Civic Action

 8. Speak Up and Take Action

-- Call, email, or meet with your representatives — they work for you.
+- Use 5 Calls to call, email, or meet with your representatives — they work for you.

 - Testify at public hearings or submit written comments.